Why Evil Things Happen to Christians?

-It is not uncommon that evil things happen to good Christians “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy” (1 Peter 2: 12,13).
+It is not uncommon that evil things happen to good Christians.
+The apostle Peter wrote, “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you but rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy” (1 Peter 2: 12,13).

 If the believer’s eyes were opened and he could see the beginning from the end, he would always choose the path the Lord has chosen for him.
-So, when evil things happen, he can just trust that what is meant for his harm, God will use it for his advantage “No weapon that is formed against thee shall prosper” (Isaiah 54:17).
+So, when evil things happen, he can just trust that what is meant for his harm, God will use it for his advantage.
+The Lord promised, “No weapon that is formed against thee shall prosper” (Isaiah 54:17).

-But, sometimes, “trials and tribulations” are the result of people’s own sins “By no means let any of you suffer as a murderer, or thief, or evildoer, or a troublesome meddler” (1 Peter 4:15).
-In this case, the believers are to avoid these wrong decisions and actions by God’s grace which is freely given to all that ask.
+Sometimes, “trials and tribulations” are the result of people’s own sins.
+“By no means let any of you suffer as a murderer, or thief, or evildoer, or a troublesome meddler” (1 Peter 4:15).
+In this case, the believer is to avoid these wrong decisions and actions by God’s grace and wisdom, which is freely given to all that ask (James 1:5).

 In His service,